LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/metamate.rst

 	If you're following along step-by-step, the first two files were produced in the :ref:`quality filtering<quality_filtering>` and :ref:`denoising<denoising>` tutorials respectively.
 Alternatively, the files ``4_mbc_concat.fasta`` and ``6_mbc_denoise.fasta`` within the :ref:`sectionB archive<sectionBdata>` can be used as example data.

-	The reference sequences can be found in the file ``canopy_Coleop_CO1_barcodes.fasta`` in the :ref:`sectionB archive<sectionBdata>`.
+	The reference sequences can be found in the file ``references_CCCPbarcodes.fasta`` in the :ref:`sectionB archive<sectionBdata>`.
 The specifications file will be generated during the tutorial.

 	This tutorial uses the :ref:`metaMATE <metamate_install>` software.